apache/tvm/docs/dev/relay_pass_infra.rst

 #) enabling better programmatic orchestration of optimizations.
 This allows
    users to flexibly customize and build their own optimization pipelines.

-#) providing a user friendly way to debug optimization passes.
+#) providing a user-friendly way to debug optimization passes.

 #) alleviating developers from manually and respectively resolving the
    dependencies between passes.